Privacy

 Cookies and tracking

-We use a small set of cookies — categorised as necessary, preferences and analytics — managed by the CookieFirst consent banner.
-The per-cookie register, the retention period of each cookie, and the instructions to change your preferences at any time are published at trustcenter.doctena.com/cookies.
+Only the marketing website (www.doctena.com) sets optional cookies: a small set of strictly necessary ones and, with your consent, analytics cookies, managed by the CookieFirst consent banner.
+The per-cookie register, the retention period of each cookie, and how to change your choices at any time are published on the Cookies page.

 Your rights